parsiya/parsiya.net/content/post/2020/2020-11-15-python-simplehttpserver-customize/index.markdown

 # Server Over TLS
 First, you need to create a private key and certificate in `pem` format.
-To create a self-signed certificate/key in one go:
+To create a self-signed certificate/key in one line with OpenSSL:

 ```
 openssl req -newkey rsa:2048 -nodes -keyout key.pem -x509 -days 365 -out certificate.pem
 ```

-Then modify the last lines of the script to:
+Then modify the last lines of the original script to:

 ```python
 httpd = HTTPServer(('localhost', 443), MyHandler)